RikusWiehahn/lowline.ai/README.md

 [🔗 Website](https://www.lowline.ai)
 [🔗 Documentation](https://www.lowline.ai/docs/getting-started)

-Lowline.ai is a javascript utility library that lets you easily sprinkle powerful AI magic all through your codebases.
+Lowline.ai is a javascript utility library that lets you easily sprinkle powerful AI magic all through your code.

 - 100+ (eventually) functions powered by ChatGPT, each being constantly improved with more added all the time.
 - Use it straight away by installing the NPM module.